jnplonte/logflows-challenge/front-end.md

 1. as a user i need to view user and joborders with embedded map using [Google Maps](https://developers.google.com/maps/) from the list of user information.
 2. as a user i need to update a user and add joborder from the list of user information.
-3. as a user i need to add a user from the list of user information..
+3. as a user i need to add a user from the list of user information.
 4. as a user i need to delete a user from the list of user information.

 *NOTE: please do not include your google API key in your submission.
 Instead use a configurable config file to store the api key.*